Professor, Physical Chemistry

 Dr. Eaker's research involves the use of computers to study the dynamical aspects of chemical reactions.
 This work requires the calculations of forces of interaction between atoms and molecules, the solution of differential equations governing the motion of the reacting atoms and molecules in a reaction, and the analysis of the product molecules.
 Two particular interests are nonadiabatic reactions and fast Fourier transform techniques for the quantization of reactants and the analysis of products.

 "Fitting and Analyzing pH Titration Curves on a Graphing Calculator," Charles W. Eaker.
-Chem.
-Educator 5, 1 (2000).
+The Chemical Educator 5, 1 (2000).

 "A Fast Fourier Transform Method for the Quasiclassical Selection of Initial Ro-vibrational States of Triatomic Molecules," Charles W. Eaker and David W. Schwenke.
-J. Chem.
-Phys.
-103, 6984 (1995).
+The Journal of Physical Chemistry 103, 6984 (1995).

 "Fourier Transform Methods for Calculating Action Variables and Semiclassical Eigenvalues for Coupled Oscillator Systems," Charles W. Eaker, George C. Schatz, Nelson DeLeon, and Eric J. Heller.
-J. Chem.
-Phys.
-81, 5913 (1984).
+The Journal of Physical Chemistry 81, 5913 (1984).